max1mde/PassengerAPI/README.md

 regardless of whether the entity exists or not (NPC's, packet based entities...).

 # Why Use PassengerAPI?
 It solves compatibility issues that may arise when different plugins create entities
 by sending packets to players and setting them as passengers.
-This can lead to conflicts and unintended behavior.
+This can lead to conflicts and unintended behavior like unmounting of previous set passengers by other plugins.

+> [!IMPORTANT]
+> This plugin **works out-of-the-box!**
+> Just put it into your plugins folder and restart your server.
+> _It should fix most entity passenger compatibility bugs with other plugins_
+>
+> BUT if you are a **developer** you can still add/access/remove passengers using this API!
+> For example if you want to remove a passenger from an entity, without killing it, this could be usefull.

 # Getting Started